I Ramble For Way Too Long About Magical Tetris Challenge (GBC, 1998) And Also Give A Comprehensive Guide To The Game

 Despite being the namesake of this game, this mode is not any more important than the others.
 It is, however, the coolest versus mode.

-There is one important mechanic: if your incoming piece queue is maxed out at 20 pieces and you recieve more garbage, your queue starts backfilling with even worse pieces (noted by an !).
+There is one important mechanic: if your incoming piece queue is maxed out and you recieve more garbage, your queue starts backfilling with even worse pieces (noted by an !).
 These include 5x5 diamonds, triangles, and pyramids.
 Do not take these lightly.
 These will kill you.
 Avoid them at all costs.

 Signal Tetris